geotools/geotools/docs/user/tutorial/map/style.rst

 Geometry type of the shapefile features
 ---------------------------------------

-Finally (yes, really) the createRule method above needs to know what sort of feature geometry we are dealing with to create the appropriate class of Symbolizer.
+Finally (yes, really) the ``createRule`` method above needs to know what sort of feature geometry we are dealing with to create the appropriate class of ``Symbolizer``.
 Here is the method that works that out:

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/style/SelectionLab.java
       :language: java